 Lipstick vs. Lip Gloss – Call me old school but I go for lip liner, lipstick and gloss☺

-Tell us a little about you and your husband.
+Tell us a little about you and your husband, Andrew.

-How did you and Chris meet?
+How did you and Andrew meet?
 What was your first impression of him?
 What was his first impression of you?

 Tell us about the proposal.

 Andrew and I had planned a trip to Seaside, Florida the week before Thanksgiving in 2015.
 I had never been to Seaside before but it was one of Andrew’s favorite spots.
 He had grown up going there and loved it and could not wait to take me.
 Once we got there, it was clear to me why it was one of his favorite places.
 Seaside is just so unbelievably charming and just so darling!
 We were having an absolute blast there and I really did not know he was going to propose.
 But one evening we were there, Andrew had told me that we had plans to meet some of his family friends for sunset drinks.
 As we were leaving to “meet Andrew’s family friends”, I noticed how late I was running and Andrew usually lets me know that I am running late but he did not even mention a word of how tardy I was making us, which I found a little odd but just figured we were on vacation and we had no time schedule.
 Once we got to the beach in front of the gorgeous Jackson pavilion, the family friends weren’t there (at first I thought for once I am early!).
 Andrew started to share with me how much he loved me and some very sweet and romantic feelings and then got down on one knee and proposed.
 Then right after he put the ring on my hand and kissed me, he told me that the woman down below on the beach was our photographer who had captured the whole proposal.
 It was perfect in every way for the both of us!
 I must say he did a great job planning and went above and beyond to make that day so special.
 And now Seaside is certainly a place we visit often and cherish forever!